Macroscopic loops in the loop O(n) model via the XOR trick

 Now, consider the auxiliary graph sequence $\{\tilde{G}_k\}$, given by adding one vertex to $G_k$ and connecting it to every vertex in $\partial G_k$.
-No subsequene of this sequence can converge in the Benjamini--Schramm sense, as, with probability at least $\varepsilon$, a ball of radius $2r + 2$ around $o_k$ has volume at least $\varepsilon |V(G_k)|$, which grows to infinity with $k$.
-However, since $\{G_k\}$ has uniformly integrable degrees and is a F{\o}lner sequence, the sequence $\{\tilde{G}_k\}$ must also have uniformly integrable degrees.
-This contradicts Lemma \ref{prop:BSconvergence}, as required. \end{proof}
+No subsequene of this sequence can converge in the Benjamini--Schramm sense, as, with probability at least $\varepsilon$, a ball of radius $2r + 2$ around $o_k$ has volume at least $\varepsilon |V(G_k)|$.
+Since $\{G_k\}$ is F{\o}lner with respect to $\{\partial G_k\}$, $|V(G_k)| \to \infty$, meaning $B_{2r+2}(o_k)$ cannot converge to any finite graph with positive probability.
+However, since $\{G_k\}$ has uniformly integrable degrees and is F{\o}lner with respect to $\{\partial G_k\}$, the sequence $\{\tilde{G}_k\}$ must also have uniformly integrable degrees.
+This contradicts Lemma~\ref{prop:BSconvergence}, as required. \end{proof}

 The final ingredient is a statement about Bernoulli site on Benjamini--Schramm limits of finite planar graphs.